-It was founded by Russian empress Catherine the Great, who was a true art patron.
+It was founded by Russian empress Catherine the Great, who was a real art patron.
 She started to gain an art collection for her Winter Palace in Saint Petersburg.
-Museum is today composed of six buildings, but it’s central part is the Winter Palace with its recognizable green façade.
+The museum is today composed of six buildings, but its central part is the Winter Palace with its recognisable green façade.

-Museum is a home to some famous Renaissance paintings and one of the best collections of Dutch Golden Ages’ pieces.
-Interestingly enough, it’s also a home to some 60 cats who live in a museum.
-They’re here from the 18th century when empress Elizabeth ordered them in order to control the mice problem.
+The museum is home to some famous Renaissance paintings and one of the best collections of Dutch Golden Ages’ pieces.
+Interestingly enough, it’s also home to some 60 cats who live in a museum.
+They’re here from the 18th century when Empress Elizabeth ordered them to control the mice problem.

 #9 – Vasa Museum, Stockholm

-Museum is very popular, so buying your ticket in advance is something highly recommendable.
+The museum is trendy, so buying your ticket in advance is something highly recommendable.

 *Get your Vasa Museum entrance ticket on a link here.